 Related videos:

-The outbreak of hantavirus aboard the expedition cruise MV Hondius has led to the deaths of three individuals and infected at least eight, prompting comparisons to COVID-19 and raising questions about whether the world might be facing a new pandemic.
+The outbreak of hantavirus aboard the expedition cruise MV Hondius has killed three people and infected at least eight, raising comparisons with COVID-19 and questions about whether the world could face a new pandemic.

-However, despite the logical concern, all the consulted experts agree that the risk of massive propagation is extremely low.
+However, despite the logical concern, all consulted experts agree that the risk of mass spread is extremely low.

 "While this is a serious incident, the WHO assesses the risk to public health as low," stated Dr. Tedros Adhanom Ghebreyesus, Director-General of the World Health Organization, at a press conference.